 Professional ownership versus commercial ownership.
 In general, journals run by professional bodies in each of the disciplines have higher prestige than those which are chiefly set up by commercial publishers and entrepreneurial academics to earn a major buck.
 Professional journals are normally supplied free to members of the professional association as part of their overall subscription, which tends to mean that far more individual readers in at least its home country will routinely notice that your paper has been published.
 There are far fewer individual subscriptions to commercial journals, and so readers mainly have to come across your paper in the library or look it up directly.
-The chief reasons why people find your material are because they regularly search particular journals' electronic contents; because a colleague or the journal's e-mail alerting a new article or research project of their own and hence are doing a systematic literature trawl.
+The chief reasons why people find your material are because they regularly search particular journals' electronic contents; because a colleague or the journal's e-mail alerting service draws their attention to it; or because they are starting a new article or research project of their own and hence are doing a systematic literature trawl.